 - International review – subject to review.

-The fourth step will be no earlier than 21st June and will potentially see all legal limits on social contact removed, with the final closed sectors of the economy reopened - such as nightclubs.
+The fourth step will be no earlier than 19th July and will potentially see all legal limits on social contact removed, with the final closed sectors of the economy reopened - such as nightclubs.
 The Government will also monitor the ongoing situation every day and if after 2 weeks have concluded that the risk has diminished, then the Government reserves the possibility of proceeding to Step 4 and full opening sooner than 19th July on 5th July.

 - No legal limits on social contacts.